Civil rights movement: Protests begin

 In 1959, Septima Clarke, Bernice Robinson, and Esau Jenkins, with the help of Myles Horton's Highlander Folk School in Tennessee, began the first Citizenship Schools in South Carolina's Sea Islands.
-They taught literacy to enable blacks to pass voting tests.
+They taught literacy to help Black people pass literacy tests.
 The program was an enormous success and tripled the number of black voters on Johns Island.
 SCLC took over the program and duplicated its results elsewhere.

 History

 Brown v.
 Board of Education, 1954

 In the spring of 1951, black students in Virginia protested their unequal status in the state's segregated educational system.
 Students at Moton High School protested the overcrowded conditions and failing facility.
 Some local leaders of the NAACP had tried to persuade the students to back down from their protest against the Jim Crow laws of school segregation.
 When the students did not budge, the NAACP joined their battle against school segregation.
 The NAACP proceeded with five cases challenging the school systems; these were later combined under what is known today as Brown v.
 Board of Education.
 Under the leadership of Walter Reuther, the United Auto Workers donated $75,000 to help pay for the NAACP's efforts at the Supreme Court.

 In 1954, the U.S. Supreme Court under Chief Justice Earl Warren ruled unanimously that racial segregation in public schools was unconstitutional.